 - 1/3 cup chopped cooked bacon

-- Cut the top third off of the potato.
-Place the top meat of the potato into a bowl, and scoop the inside of the potato out.
+- Use a spoon to scoop out the flesh of the potatoes.
 Be sure to leave about 1/4 to 3/8 of an inch around the edge of the potato.

-- Complete with all remaining potatoes.
-Add warmed butter, sour cream, salt, and pepper to the potatoes.
-Blend until the potatoes mixture is smooth.
-Add half of the cheese, half of the scallions, and half of the cooked bacon into the potato mixture.
+- Add half of the cheese, half of the scallions, and half of the cooked bacon.
+Stir them into the potato mixture.